Published: July 28, 2025 | Updated: April 3, 2026

 • Penalties range from $250 fines to felony charges for manufacturers who break safety rules

-Pennsylvania is considering comprehensive kratom regulations that would require ID checks for purchases, ban harmful additives, and mandate detailed product labeling.
+Pennsylvania is in the process of introducing comprehensive kratom regulations that would prohibit selling kratom products to people under 21, ban harmful additives, and mandate detailed product labeling.
 Violations would begin with small fines, but the fines would increase for repeat offenses.

-North Carolina kratom ban: moving toward controlled substance status
+North Carolina kratom regulation: moving toward controlled substance status

 Are you experiencing kratom withdrawal symptoms?